 Where are you planning to spend the holidays this year?
 At home?
-Do you have a standing date with your overstuffed armchair, the requisite whiskey glass and television?
-Break the mold and pack your bags and head out to one of these incredible Asian countries for Christmas and New Year.
-You won’t know what you’re missing until you actually travel there.
-We can tell you what you’ll miss if you don’t, though; you’ll miss all the exciting, exotic landscapes, the fabulous people, the sugar-sand white beaches, the warmth of the sun and unending miles of blue, blue waters….
+Do you have a standing date with your overstuffed armchair, the requisite whiskey glass, and television?
+Break the mould pack your bags and head to one of these incredible Asian countries for Christmas and New Year.
+You won’t know what you’re missing until you travel there.
+We can tell you what you’ll miss if you don’t, though; you’ll miss all the exciting, exotic landscapes, the fabulous people, the sugar-sand white beaches, the warmth of the sun, and unending miles of blue, blue waters….

 Best Places to Celebrate Christmas & New Year’s Eve